openoms/bitcoin-tutorials/tor_hidden_service_example.md

   * See this video for different Windows and MacOS: https://www.keepitsimplebitcoin.com/how-to-install-tor/

 * SSH over Tor:
-  In a Linux terminal use:
+  In a Linux terminal use (set the custom port used for ssh):
   ```
-  torify ssh username@HiddenServiceAddress.onion
+  torify ssh username@HiddenServiceAddress.onion:80
   ```

 * If there is a website hosted on the port open it in the [Tor Browser](https://www.torproject.org/)